oferwald/transposh/readme.txt

  * French - [Michel Chaussée](tajimoko.com)

 == Changelog ==
+= 2017/10/05 - 0.9.9.2 =
+ * More languages by Bing, Yandex, Baidu
+ * Fix the ui suggestions on next and prev
+ * Changing the parser class names to avoid conflicts
+ * Fix the jQueryUI conflict post wp 4.7
 = 2016/05/15 - 0.9.9.1 =
  * Google proxy fix
 = 2016/05/01 - 0.9.9.0 =